Like Moths to Flames

-Like Moths to Flames is an American metalcore band from Columbus, Ohio, formed in 2010 by former members of various bands, including Emarosa, Agraceful, the Crimson Armada, and My Ticket Home.
-The band has released four studio albums and three EPs through Rise Records.
-The band's current line-up consists of lead vocalist Chris Roetter, lead guitarist Jeremy Smith, and rhythm guitarist Zach Pishney.
+Like Moths to Flames is an American metalcore band from Columbus, Ohio, formed in 2010 by former members of various bands, including Emarosa, Agraceful, the Crimson Armada, TerraFirma, and My Ticket Home.
+The band has released six studio albums and five EPs.
+The band's current line-up consists of lead vocalist Chris Roetter, guitarists Zach Pishney and Cody Cavanaugh, and drummer Roman Garcia.
 Roetter is the only member of the original line-up that remains in the band.

 History

 Formation and Sweet Talker (2010)

 The band was formed in early 2010.
 Vocalist Chris Roetter, having sung for the bands Agraceful and Emarosa beforehand, formed Like Moths to Flames with four of the six members of Ohio metalcore band TerraFirma: Aaron Evans (who joined playing rhythm guitar before later moving to bass); Zach Huston (lead guitar); Aaron Douglas (bass); and Jordan Matz (drums).
 The band released their debut single titled "Dead Routine" on February 7, 2010.
 Prior to the release of debut EP Sweet Talker, they would release two more demos, "Avada Kedavra" and "Death Eaters".
 Death Eaters featured Michael Guilford of Legion a deathcore band from the same area.

 On October 17, 2010, it was announced that Like Moths to Flames had been signed to Rise Records and were already working on their first EP.
 Two months later, the band released their EP titled Sweet Talker on December 14, 2010.
 To help support their new music, the band set out with fellow acts Texas in July and A Hero A Fake on the "A Metal Christmas" tour through late 2010.
 Sometime before their EP was released, drummer Jordan Matz left Like Moths to Flames, and was replaced by Lance Greenfield.